 Your drum is a living being.
 It will become your teacher, your healer and your friend.
 As such, you will want to look after it and care for it properly.
 When it is cared for, your drum will want to sing for a long, long time.
 Having a hide drum, it is necessary to consider where you store your drum, how you transport it, where you play it, and how you look after it.

 Transporting your drum

 When travelling with your drum, be sure it is wrapped up and covered up to be protected.
 If it is going to be traveling in your hands or on your lap the whole time, you may just want to wrap it in a scarf or blanket.
-However, if you are taking your drum into a cave or up a mountain, you are going to need a more substantial and protective drum bag that is going to prevent it from getting knocked.
+However, if you are taking your drum out more often, especially if you are taking it outdoors in the woods or countryside, you are going to need a more substantial and protective drum bag that is going to prevent it from getting knocked.

 Heron Drums supplies our very own design of Shamanic Drum bag, which is insulated and provides enough space for a second drum or for other medicine tools.
 Visit the shop page to see our Shamanic Drum Bags.

 Just like our skin, the skin on the drum will become taut or slack as the temperature and humidity changes in the place that you are drumming.
 If we are drumming for the sunrise on a cold and damp morning, for example, we are going to find that drumhead will start going slack and it makes the sound of the drum go flat.
 Later on that warm and dry day, we will find that the drumhead will become taut again and the drum is singing beautiful.
 However, as we move into the afternoon, drumming under the hot summer sun, the drumhead can become extremely taut and the pitch of the drum becomes very high pitched, and somewhat tinny.
 We need to take care of our drums in these extremes of temperature and humidity and there are a number of ways you can do this.